Uncategorized

 To you, I say, don’t be brave with money when you don’t have to be.
 Don’t take risks for comfort.
 Task risks for reward.

 Quitting isn’t a bet you have to take to start freelancing.
 It’s generally a choice related to energy or emotion.
-People either want to quit so they’ll have less to do or because they feel some type of way about their co-workers, job, or working overall.
+People either want to quit so they’ll have less to do or because they feel some type of way about their co-workers, job, or having to work overall.

-Well, here a delivery of harsh reality: If you don’t have it in you to maintain a job while launching your freelance business, you probably don’t have what it takes to freelance full-time.
+Well, here’s a delivery of harsh reality: If you don’t have it in you to maintain a job while launching your freelance business, you probably don’t have what it takes to freelance full-time.

 Despite what anyone tries to lead you to believe, running a business means you’ll work more, not less.
 Especially at the beginning.
 So, in your early days, it’s wisest to divide your labor between a job offering guaranteed income and a business build-out that’s done strategically and at a moderate pace.

-And if your drive to quit is emotional, staying on the job is a character-building exercise you should accept because in the freelancing world if your decisions are made from emotion, you’re going to be in trouble.
+And if your drive to quit is emotional, staying on the job is a character-building exercise you should accept because, in the freelancing world, if your decisions are made from emotion, you’re going to get in big trouble.

 LISTEN TO: 10 Things You Should Known About Freelancing